[HISTORY: Adopted by the Borough Council of the Borough of Middletown as indicated in article histories. Amendments noted where applicable.]

 To notify the Chief of Police and the Fire Chief of the Borough of Middletown of the address and description of any dwelling unit or business unit that is vacant, unoccupied and not in use.

 To report to the proper officer of the Commonwealth of Pennsylvania or of the Borough of Middletown when the number of tenants in any dwelling unit or business unit exceeds the number of tenants or inhabitants permitted by any ordinance of the Borough of Middletown or by any law of the Commonwealth of Pennsylvania.

-Any landlord who violates any of the provisions of this Article or who furnishes false information to the borough or who uses a false name or address in any report required by this Article shall, upon conviction thereof before the District Justice of the borough, be sentenced to pay a fine of not less than fifty dollars ($50.) and not more than one hundred dollars ($100.) and costs of prosecution and, in default of payment thereof, to suffer imprisonment in the Dauphin County Jail for not more than thirty (30) days.
+Any landlord who violates any of the provisions of this article or who furnishes false information to the Borough or who uses a false name or address in any report required by this article shall, upon conviction thereof before the District Justice of the Borough, be sentenced to pay a fine of not less than $50 and not more than $100 and costs of prosecution and, in default of payment thereof, to suffer imprisonment in the Dauphin County Jail for not more than 30 days.
 Each unreported tenant shall constitute a separate offense.